Markets would not punish UK fiscal rethink - Labour's Umunna

-With just days before Chancellor George Osborne delivers a budget update to parliament, Britain's government is coming under growing pressure to ease up on austerity measures to prevent the flagging economy from falling back into recession.
+With just days before Chancellor George Osborne delivers a budget update to parliament, the Conservative-led government is coming under growing pressure to ease up on austerity measures to prevent the flagging economy from falling back into recession.

 The coalition government has staked its reputation on eliminating a budget deficit that was a record 11 percent when it came to power last year, by implementing the deepest spending cuts in a generation.